TencentBlueKing/bk-ci/README_EN.md

 - Distributed system: bk-ci can manage multiple agents easily to help you perform cross-platform build, testing and deployment in a faster manner.
 - Pipeline plugins: bk-ci has a complete plugin development system with properties like low barrier to entry and scalability.
 - Pipeline templates: It promotes the standardization of R&D within the enterprise.
+- CodeCheck rule set：accumulate the team's code requirements, and can be shared and upgraded across projects or teams.

 ## Experience